 This isn’t exactly a ski-out après deal, but it’s the best way to ski and celebrate if you’re not staying directly in a mountain town.
 If you want to experience the mountains but stay in Denver, the best bet is to book The Crawford Hotel’s Ski Train Package.

 The Crawford is a quirky and delightful hotel located inside the historic and newly renovated Union Station, which is also home to several hip bars, shops, a bookstore and an active Amtrak train.
 Take the Denver Ski Train from Union Station (just steps from your hotel door, still inside the station) to Winter Park, ski the day away and then take the train back to Denver.
 The package comes with a stay at the hotel, ski storage, breakfast to go and two après cocktails and an appetizer at the Terminal Bar, also inside Union Station.

 The Ski Train typically runs to Winter Park on weekends from January through March.

-The Terminal Bar is an open air, casual bar with community-style seating.
+The Terminal Bar is a casual bar with community-style seating.
 It’s guaranteed to be lively.

 For a more sophisticated cocktail, head upstairs in Union Station to Cooper Lounge.
 Seating is limited here, but if you can get in, you’ll have sweeping views of the bustling station from above.
 It’s a lovely way to wrap up your day before returning to the Crawford for the night.